These are some of the most common answers to questions we have received over the years.

 If you still can't find the answer you need please let us know.
 Call: 907-562-2339.

-With successful completion of the written and riding evaluation for the Basic RiderCourse and the riding evaluation for the Experienced RiderCourse, you will be issued a course completion card.
-The State of Alaska, Department of Motor Vehicles, also known as the DMV accepts this card as proof that you have taken the class.
-Take your Course Completion card to the DMV within on year of class completion and they will give you a new license, assuming that you don’t have any outstanding warrants, traffic violations or parking tickets.
-Keep in mind, the Anchorage Police Department and Alaska State Troopers do not accept this card so you need to go to the DMV, wait in line, fill out the forms, play with the pencils and sit on the bench and get a new license.
+With successful completion of the riding evaluation for the Basic RiderCourse, Basic RiderCourse 3-Wheel and the Experienced RiderCourse (BRC2), you will be issued a course completion card.
+The State of Alaska, Department of Motor Vehicles, accepts this card as proof that you have taken the class and passed the riding evaluation.
+The DMV still requires you to take their written test which you can do at DMV (in person or online) UMV or authorized testing facility such as Alaska Leather.
+Take your Course Completion card to the DMV or UMV within one year of class completion and you will get a new license with a M1 endorsement or an M3 endorsement, assuming that you don’t have any outstanding warrants, traffic violations or parking tickets.
+Keep in mind, the Anchorage Police Department and Alaska State Troopers do not accept the completion card in lieu of an endorsement so you need to go to the DMV, wait in line, fill out the forms, play with the pencils and sit on the bench and get a new license.
 You get a new picture too.

 If you are taking the Basic RiderCourse 2 or the Basic Rider Course 2 with passenger then you need to bring your own bike.
 For this course we recommend that you are familiar with your bike.